 Swisscanto Asset Management International S.A.
-6, route de Trèves, L-2633 Senningerberg, Luxembourg
+6, route de Trèves, L-2633 Senningerberg.

-Swisscanto (LU) Management Company S.A. was founded as a public limited company in Luxembourg on 1 December 2006, and is established for an indefinite period.
-At an extraordinary general meeting held on 16 May 2011, a resolution was passed to change the name of the Management Company to Swisscanto Asset Management International S.A.
+Swisscanto (LU) Equity Funds Management Company S.A. was founded as a public limited company in Luxembourg on 25 September 1997, and is established for an indefinite period.
+Effective 1 July 2011, Swisscanto (LU) Equity Funds Management Company S.A. was merged with Swisscanto Asset Management International S.A. (the Management Company) and thereafter traded under the name Swisscanto Asset Management International S.A.

-The Memorandum and Articles of Association of the Fund Management Company were published in their original version in the "Mémorial C", Recueil des Sociétés et Associations, the official gazette of the Grand Duchy of

-Luxembourg (hereinafter the "Mémorial"), of 12 December 2006.
+The Articles of Association of Swisscanto (LU) Equity Funds Management Company S.A. were published in their original version in the "Mémorial C, Recueil des Sociétés et Associations", the official gazette of the Grand Duchy of Luxembourg (hereinafter the "Mémorial"), of 25 October 1997.

-The current version of the Articles of Association of Swisscanto Asset Management International S.A. dated 5 June 2023 has been filed with the Luxembourg Trade and Companies Register, where it is available for inspection.
-The Management Company has been registered with the Luxembourg Trade and Companies Register (RCS) under number B 121.904.
+The current version of the Articles of Association of Swisscanto Asset Management International S.A. dated 5 June 2023 has been filed with the Luxembourg Trade and Companies Register (RCS), where it is available for inspection.
+The Management Company is registered with the RCS under registration no. B 121.904.

-The object of the Management Company is the collective portfolio management of one or more Luxembourg and/or foreign undertakings for collective investment in transferable securities ("UCITS") subject to Directive 2009/65/EC, as amended, and of other Luxembourg or foreign undertakings for collective investment which do not come under the scope of said Directive, including specialised investment funds pursuant to the provisions of the Act of 13 February 2007 on specialised investment funds ("UCIs"), and in accordance with the provisions of the Act of 17 December 2010 on undertakings for collective investment, as amended ("UCI Act").
+The object of the Management Company is the collective portfolio management of one or more Luxembourg and/or foreign undertakings for collective investment in transferable securities ("UCITs") subject to Directive 2009/65/EC, as amended, and of other Luxembourg or foreign undertakings for collective investment which do not come under the scope of said Directive, including specialised investment funds pursuant to the provisions of the Act of 13 February 2007 on specialised investment funds ("UCIs"), and in accordance with the provisions of the Act of 17 December 2010 on undertakings for collective investment, as amended ("UCI Act").

-The paid-up capital of the Management Company amounts to CHF 220,000 and is held by Swisscanto Holding AG, Zurich.
+The paid-up capital of the Management Company amounts to CHF 220,000 and is held by Swisscanto Holding AG, Zurich, a holding company under Swiss law.
 Swisscanto Holding AG is wholly owned by Zürcher Kantonalbank, Zurich.

-In accordance with the UCI Act and the applicable administrative provisions of the CSSF, the Management Company has adequate and appropriate organisational structures and internal control mechanisms in place.
-In particular, it shall act in the best interests of the funds or subfunds and ensure that conflicts of interest are avoided, that resolutions are complied with, procedures are followed and that the holders of units in the funds and sub-funds managed are accorded fair treatment.
+In accordance with the UCI Act and the applicable administrative provisions of the Luxembourg supervisory authority (Commission de Surveillance du Secteur Financier, CSSF), the Management Company has adequate and appropriate organisational structures and internal control mechanisms in place.
+In particular, it shall act in the best interests of the funds or sub-funds and ensure that conflicts of interest are avoided, that resolutions are complied with, procedures are followed and that the holders of units in the funds and sub-funds managed are accorded fair treatment.